What to expect

 - Relaxing riverside scenery and the dramatic Wachau National Park

 - Gentle cycle paths, ideal for occasional cyclists or families with older children

 Arrive in Passau

 Meet the boat in the town of Passau, which sits at the crossroads of three rivers.
-Step aboard from 4-5 pm and enjoy a welcome drink and your first evening as the Normandie departs for Engelhartszell around 7pm (the Arlene II boat remains in Passau for the night).
+Step aboard from 4-5 pm and enjoy a welcome drink and your first evening as the Normandie departs for Engelhartszell around 7pm (for 2019 departures the Arlene II boat remains in Passau for the night).

 Engelhartszell (or Passau) – Danube Loop – Linz

 Visit the Trappist monastery of Engelhartszell, renowned for its schnapps, and try some of their special cordials and liqueurs.
 Take a little ferry boat (not included) through the Danube Loop, where the river makes a very abrupt and spectacular 180 degree turn, before meeting your boat at Untermühl in the early afternoon and cruising to Linz.
 After dinner discover Linz, the capital of upper Austria.

 Linz- Mauthausen - Grein